TIME TO POSITIVITY OF HIV DIAGNOSTIC TEST

 The tests to detect HIV are based on detecting either an antibody (our body own immune response) or an antigen( the virus or parts of the virus itself).

-The standard third generation enzyme linked immunosorbent assays (ELISAs or immunoassays) used in clinical practice and in blood banks in the United States do not detect antibodies to HIV until three to seven weeks after symptoms.
+The standard third generation enzyme linked immunosorbent assays (ELISAs or immunoassays) used in clinical practice and in blood banks in the United States do not detect antibodies to Human immunodeficiency virus until three to seven weeks after symptoms.

-Thus, depending on the time since infection and the sensitivity of the ELISA used, patients with acute HIV infection may have both a negative ELISA test and a negative Western Blot test or a positive ELISA with a negative or indeterminate Western Blot.
+Thus, depending on the time since infection and the sensitivity of the ELISA used, patients with acute Human immunodeficiency virus infection may have both a negative ELISA test and a negative Western Blot test or a positive ELISA with a negative or indeterminate Western Blot.

-HIV RNA detection (Viral Load) — Early HIV infection is characterized by markedly elevated HIV RNA levels or viral load, easily detectable with the HIV RNA (viral load) assays commonly used for monitoring of HIV disease.
+HIV RNA detection (Viral Load) — Early infection is characterized by markedly elevated Human immunodeficiency virus RNA levels or viral load, easily detectable with the HIV RNA (viral load) assays commonly used for monitoring of HIV disease.

-Following infection with HIV, the time at which antibodies against HIV antigens can be detected in the serum depends upon the sensitivity of the serologic test as well as the person’s own immune system.
+Following infection, the time at which antibodies against Human immunodeficiency virus antigens can be detected in the serum depends upon the sensitivity of the serologic test as well as the person’s own immune system.